lauslim12/Anzu/README.md

 - `.circleci` for CircleCI pipeline integration.
 - `.github` for repository related files.
 - `auto` for the automatic ping script (CRON).
+- `constants` for Anzu configuration variables.
 - `functions` to store the essential functions.
 - `models` to store NoSQL data models.
 - `responses` to store Anzu's responses.
 - `routes` to process Anzu's commands.
+- `types` for custom types.
 - `utils` for utility functions.
 - `.eslintrc.json`, `.prettierrc` are for linting and prettifying the code.
 - `app.js`, `server.js` are for starting the application.